Discover How to Plan a Software Development Project According to the Best Practices

 That is how project planning can help you deliver various types of software development projects efficiently.

-What Goals Do You Try To Achieve With a Software Development Plan?
+What Goals Do You Try To Achieve With a Software Development Process?

 When we talk about organizing something, or creating a framework for something, it means we are creating a roadmap to success.
 But success for what?
 Every project has some goals and objectives that they are trying to achieve.
 And the same is true for software development planning.

-The purpose or goals of creating a software development plan, is to ensure:
+The purpose or goals of creating a software development process, is to ensure:

-These are just some of the major ones that many project plans incorporate.
+These are just some of the major ones that many iterative development project plans incorporate.
 Some may even add more to their plans, depending on their project requirements or project domain.